cardano-foundation/cardano-graphql/README.md

   <summary><i>mainnet</i></summary>

 Get the most recent weekly snapshot link [here](https://update-cardano-mainnet.iohk.io/cardano-db-sync/index.html#12/), and set it as `RESTORE_SNAPSHOT` below, or omit if you wish to sync from genesis.
+> **Disclaimer:** There is currently a known issue with `cardano-db-sync` which hinders using a snapshot.
+> We will provide an update once the issue is resolved.

 ``` console
 DOCKER_BUILDKIT=1 \
 COMPOSE_DOCKER_CLI_BUILD=1 \